Photo Gear for Travel

 As I said sometime somewhere, photography is that rare blend of technology and art, where each depend on the other to produce.
 Maybe you're a technician where pure color accuracy and image size are critical but there's no creativity required, or maybe you're creative as hell but have no technology genes and get the rare perfect technical image by accident.
 Two extremes we all fall between.

 So, you love photography and want to improve your images?
-Most folks think the answer is in buying the big pro DSLR and serious lenses.
+Most folks think the answer is in buying a big pro DSLR and serious lenses.
 If the pros use the camera, it has to eliminate the possibility of poor camera performance, right?
 And that's true to an extent.
-But buying a big expensive system won't make your photography any better, you'll just have bigger and sharper average images, and your bank account will be much smaller.
-A lot of the time it's like using an elephant gun to shoot squirrels.
+But buying a big expensive system won't automatically make your photographs any better, other than larger file sizes and possibly sharper images.
+If your photos are average quality and uninteresting, they aren't going to magically improve with more expensive equipment, however, your bank account will be much smaller.
+Getting a reasonable camera system that is easy to use and won't encumber you, will allow you to focus on getting more interesting shots, improving composition and all the things that go into making a good photo.

 As to the megapixel issue, unless you're an ad shooter, or are selling prints in a Jackson Hole gallery, you'll probably never need a wall size print.
 I know it hurts to admit it, but be a realist.
 The megapixel race began years ago to deal with the nightmare for studio photographers who shot fashion or fabrics, whose patterns were finer than the pixels on sensors, creating "moiré", a nightmare to retouch.
 The magic number for sensors was about 36 mp to reduce or eliminate it.
 I'd suggest you set aside the need for megapixels and concentrate on sensor performance, especially for low light.
 Realistically, 12-16 mp works great and anything above that is gravy, as long as file storage isn't an issue.
 On a long term trip it can be.
 Years ago I shot national ad and collateral campaigns with a 6 mp camera - state of the art at the time.
 Point is, don't think a 16 mp camera will produce lesser images than a 36 mp one.
 If you feel the need for huge file sizes so that you can crop your images, you're not shooting properly anyway.